-In the event of criminal activity occurring either on campus or off campus of any Ferris State University campuses that in the judgment of the Director of Public Safety, or Designee constitutes a serious or continuing threat to members of the campus community, a campus-wide "timely warning" will be issued.
+In the event of criminal activity occurring either on campus or off any FSU campus that in the judgment of the Director of Public Safety, or designee, constitutes a serious or continuing threat to members of the campus community, a campus-wide "timely warning" will be issued.
 Examples of such situations may include a sexual assault or a series of motor vehicle thefts in the area that merit a warning because they present a continuing threat to the campus community.
 Warnings will be communicated to students and employees via one or more of the methods discussed later in this section.
 Updates to the warnings will be provided as appropriate.